 4.3 Other responsibilities

-The authorised officer under the direction of the Manager, Corporate Records will be responsible for maintaining and implementing a range of activities to assist the University in meeting its compliance obligations under the RTI Act.
+The authorised officer under the direction of the Manager (Enterprise Information Management) will be responsible for maintaining and implementing a range of activities to assist the University in meeting its compliance obligations under the RTI Act.

 4.3.1 Maintaining the RTI website

 The University will maintain an RTI website (refer Section 7 below) and will endeavour to provide relevant and up-to-date information concerning the operation of the RTI Act which is readily and easily accessible to University Members and the public.
 Relevant links such as a 'Right to Information' footer on the UniSQ Home Page is a mandatory requirement.